freeCodeCamp/freeCodeCamp/guide/english/python/index.md

 ## What is Python?

-<a href='https://www.python.org' target='_blank' rel='nofollow'>Python</a> is a general purpose programming language which is dynamically typed, interpreted, and known for its easy readability with great design principles.
+<a href='https://www.python.org' target='_blank' rel='nofollow'>Python</a> is an interpreted high-level programming language for general-purpose programming which is dynamically typed, interpreted, and known for its easy readability with great design principles.

 To learn more about Python, check out these pages on python.org: